dddrrreee/cs140e-23win/labs/6-threads/README.md

 above you should be able to implement `rpi_cswitch` without too much fuss:

   - Put your `cswitch` code into `rpi_cswitch` in `thread-asm.S`
+    This will be based on your code `code-asm-checks/asm-checks.S:write_regs_to_stack`
+    (from part 1),
-    This will be based on your code from `2-write-regs-asm.S` except that you will add the code to restore the registers as well.
+    except that you will add the code to restore the registers as well.
     For today: only save the callee saved registers.
 Since we are doing non-pre-emptive threads, the compiler will have saved any live caller registers when calling `rpi_yield`.